XRPLF/xrpl-dev-portal/content/tutorial-listing-xrp.md

 XRP is held in _accounts_ (also referred to as _wallets_ or _addresses_  ) on the Ripple Consensus Ledger (RCL).
 Accounts on the RCL are different than accounts on other blockchain ledgers, such as Bitcoin, where accounts incur little to no overhead.
 To submit transactions (for example, [OfferCreate](https://ripple.com/build/transactions/#offercreate) and others used for trading), RCL accounts require XRP [reserves](https://ripple.com/build/reserves/) to protect the ledger against spam and malicious usage.
 On other blockchains, balances are derived from the previous block.
 On the RCL, [account objects](https://ripple.com/build/ledger-format/#accountroot) describe several other properties of the account in addition to balances, so accounts are represented in each ledger and can never be destroyed or removed.
 Exchanges do not need to create accounts for each customer that holds XRP; they can store all of their customers’ XRP in just a few RCL accounts.
 For more information about RCL accounts, see the [Accounts](https://ripple.com/build/accounts/) article.

-To comply with Ripple's recommend best practices, Alpha Exchange should create at least two new [accounts](https://ripple.com/build/accounts/) on the RCL.
+To comply with Ripple's recommended best practices, Alpha Exchange should create at least two new [accounts](https://ripple.com/build/accounts/) on the RCL.
 To minimize the risks associated with a compromised secret key, Ripple recommends creating [_cold_, _hot_, and _warm_ accounts](https://ripple.com/build/issuing-operational-addresses/) (these are sometimes referred to, respectively, as cold, hot, and warm wallets).
 The hot/warm/cold model is intended to balance security and convenience.
 Exchanges listing XRP should create the following accounts:

 * A [_cold wallet_](https://ripple.com/build/issuing-operational-addresses/#issuing-address) to securely hold the majority of XRP and customers' funds.
 To provide optimal security, this account should be offline.

     For more information about the possible consequences of a compromised cold wallet, see [Issuing Account Compromise](https://ripple.com/build/issuing-operational-addresses/#issuing-address-compromise).

 * One or more [_hot wallets_](https://ripple.com/build/issuing-operational-addresses/#operational-addresses) to conduct the day-to-day business of managing customers' XRP withdrawals and deposits.
-For example, with an opertaitional wallet, exchanges can securely support these types of automated XRP transfers.
+For example, with a hot wallet, exchanges can securely support these types of automated XRP transfers.
 Hot wallets need to be online to service instant withdrawal requests.

     For more information about the possible consequences of a compromised hot wallet, see [Operational Account Compromise](https://ripple.com/build/issuing-operational-addresses/#operational-address-compromise).

 * Optionally, one or more warm wallets to provide an additional layer of security between the cold and hot wallets.
 Unlike a hot wallet, the secret key of a warm wallet does not need to be online.
 Additionally, you can distribute the secret keys for the warm wallet to several different people and implement [multisigning](https://ripple.com/build/how-to-multi-sign/) to increase security.

     For more information about the possible consequences of a compromised warm wallet, see [Standby Account Compromise](https://ripple.com/build/issuing-operational-addresses/#standby-address-compromise).